42mypark/little-penguin/README.md

 # I-want-to-be-a-penguine

-I learned about linux kernel ecosystem, linux kernel module programing, and others.
+I learned about linux kernel ecosystem, linux kernel module programming, and others.

 ### Assignment 00
 - build a local version of linux kernel named with your nickname.